Tips & tricks for monitoring and maintaining elaborate networks

 Part of planning is creating and maintaining charts.
 Large networks will have a large number of devices, cables and connections.
 There is nothing that can be kept track of; in your head, and it doesn't make sense anyway when another installer comes out to the boat because they wouldn't have a clue where anything was connected.

-A fully detailed set-up schematics with placement of each unit, wiring and connections etc. will make maintenance and future expansion much easier, as well as the most complex networks.
+A fully detailed set up schematics with placement of each unit, wiring and connections etc. will make maintenance and future expansion much easier, even on the most complex networks.

 You can see example på Actisense network diagram.